 Why do they work on Paper?

 Bukkit provides a layer that allows plugins to work without ever directly interfacing with Minecraft.
 It does this by providing “events” that get forwarded to plugins whenever different actions occur.
 As plugins can’t easily bypass Bukkit to interface with the game, it provides an extremely large number of events to allow plugins to listen to almost any action in the game.
 Plugins can then cancel these events to prevent them occurring in game, which is what protection plugins like WorldGuard do.
-If an action that isn’t allowed in that area happens, WorldGuard will cancel the event that Bukkit fires for that action.
-For most actions caused by plugins, Bukkit will still send events, and in other cases plugin developers generally call events when necessary.
+If a player or plugin does something that isn’t allowed in that area, WorldGuard will cancel the event that Bukkit fires for that action.
+For most actions caused by plugins, Bukkit will still send events, and in other cases plugin developers can and generally do call events when necessary.

 How modded platforms work in contrast

-Forge and Fabric on the other hand, provide full access to directly interface and modify the code of the game.
-They do provide a limited number of events, but these are generally to reduce mod conflicts rather than allowing mods to not directly interface with the game code.
+Forge, NeoForge, and Fabric on the other hand, provide full access to directly interface and modify the code of the game.
+They do provide a limited number of events, but these are mostly to reduce mod conflicts caused by multiple mods wanting to add their own events at the same spot.
 As the events are mostly to reduce conflicts, mods are less likely to actually call the events when they perform relevant actions.
 Due to the small number of events and less likelihood of mods calling events, any protection mod would require every single other mod to respect protections.
+Mods are also capable of altering the code at a much lower level, meaning these events might not even be called consistently by vanilla Minecraft mechanics.

 Mods add complexity

-For protections that aren’t covered by the basic events provided by Forge, which covers a majority of the non-building flags, it becomes an even messier situation.
+For protections that aren’t covered by the basic events provided by these platforms, which would include a majority of the non-building flags within WorldGuard, it becomes an even messier situation.
 A protection mod would need to add its own events to cover these situations, which increases chances of mod conflicts while also substantially increasing the burden on other mod developers to support protection plugins.
-This would mean every single mod author would not only have to correctly fire Forge events, but also fire the events of every protection plugin too.
-While this might work okay with one single popular protection plugin, the second multiple are introduced it would create fragmentation in which mods support which protections.
+This would mean every single mod author would not only have to correctly fire the mod platform’s events but also fire the events of every protection plugin too.
+While this might partially work with one single popular protection plugin, the second multiple are introduced it would create fragmentation in which mods support which protections.

 How can the situation improve?

 Without substantial changes to the culture around mod development, this can’t easily be solved.
-Most other methods to solve this problem aren’t feasible, such as adding a similar level of event coverage to Forge/Fabric as Bukkit has.
-The simplest way would be for all mod developers to choose a single protection mod (or protection mod API for protection mods to build on top of), and add in support within their mods.
-This still wouldn’t be 100% perfect due to it being easier for bugs to slip in with the deeper levels of control that Forge provides, but a cultural shift towards allowing protection mods would be necessary.
+Most other methods to solve this problem aren’t feasible, such as adding a similar level of event coverage to these platforms as Bukkit has.
+The simplest way would be for all mod developers to choose a single protection mod (or protection mod API for protection mods to build on top of) and add in support within their mods.
+This still wouldn’t be 100% perfect due to it being easier for bugs to slip in with the deeper levels of control that mods allow , but a cultural shift towards allowing protection mods would be necessary.
 This could even be normalized within tutorials for beginner modders, to get the idea of protection plugin support ingrained from the very start.
+Part of the underlying issue is that many mod developers are not building their mods for large servers to run and moderate, they’re building them for individuals or small groups of people to play around with.

 Conclusion

-Overall, the current state of the Forge ecosystem and modding to a wider degree makes it difficult for these kinds of platforms to support protection systems like WorldGuard.
-While it’s possible to implement the basics with the Forge and Fabric APIs, the raw power that mods can make use of when modifying the game means it’s vastly easier for them to accidentally bypass protections.
+Overall, the current state of the modded Minecraft ecosystem and modding to a wider degree makes it difficult for these kinds of platforms to support protection systems like WorldGuard.
+While it’s possible to implement the basics with the Forge, NeoForge, and Fabric APIs, the raw power that mods command over the game means it’s vastly easier for them to accidentally bypass protections.
 While an officially recommended protections API for interoperability could work, it’d be a vast undertaking and would still not provide the same level of power as platforms such as Paper.

 About the Author